1985 NBA Finals: Los Angeles Lakers

 After losing to the Celtics in the previous year's finals, the Lakers entered the 1984–85 NBA season with a mission.
 Once again using the effective Showtime offense, they ran away with the Western Conference-leading 62 wins.
 The team as a whole underwent a slight evolution, as James Worthy supplanted Jamaal Wilkes as the starting small forward, while Byron Scott began to earn more minutes as the backup to both Magic Johnson and Michael Cooper.

 In the playoffs, the Lakers eliminated the Phoenix Suns, Portland Trail Blazers and Denver Nuggets, going 11–2 in the three playoff rounds.

 Boston Celtics

 The Celtics repeated with the NBA's best record by winning 63 games.
 For the second straight season, Larry Bird won the MVP award, while Kevin McHale won Sixth Man Award for the second year running, despite making the transition from bench cog to starter late in the season with Cedric Maxwell nursing a knee injury.
 Danny Ainge also emerged as the team's starting shooting guard, after the Celtics traded Gerald Henderson to the Seattle SuperSonics in the offseason.

 The Celtics defeated the Cleveland Cavaliers, Detroit Pistons and Philadelphia 76ers, finishing with an 11–4 record heading into the finals.
 By that point, Boston's classic starting five under head coach K. C. Jones was solidified, featuring Bird, McHale and Robert Parish in the frontcourt, and Ainge and Dennis Johnson in the backcourt.
+However, Bird and reserve guard Quinn Buckner got into a heated shouting match at Chelsea's in Quincy Market and scuffle with a bartender/bouncer, which allegedly resulted in Bird punching the bartender and injuring his right index finger.
+Since the fight, Bird struggled in the last few games against the 76ers and in the Finals.